tnordloh/testing_your_legacy/README.md

 end
 ```

-after taking a look in `app/views/users/profile.erb`, looking at `/app/controllers/user_controller.rb`, examining the model, and logging in to the website to browse this url, we find these prerequisites:
+after taking a look in `app/views/users/profile.erb`, looking at `/app/controllers/user_controller.rb`, examining the User model, and logging in to the website to browse this url, we find these setup requirements:
 1. The ability to login before running this test
 2. The link to this page is found on root page, which is what the first test covers.
 For consistency, we want to verify that the root page has this link.